 "They laid off us and they gave us shots.
 They said, "We're not going to give them layups, we're going to make them make shots," -- and we didn't make shots.
 We've seen that before and that goes along with the way we play.
 We have to have shooters because either we're going to cut, or get open or put the ball in the basket.
 They made a conscience effort just to lay a couple feet off us to defend the cuts.
 It worked, it was a good game plan.
 Our offense is set up where we have to have good shooters because if they stop that, we get open shots, which we got today."

 On Princeton's performance in the BB&T Classic:

 "We need a spark right now.
 This was a very disappointing tournament.
 The energy [and] the zest wasn't there today.
-We just didn't have the life that
+We just didn't have the life that was necessary."

 On defending [George Washington forward] Chris Monroe:

 "Chris is such a talented offensive player and such an aggressive offensive player, I don't think you can take him out of his game.
 Much like our shooting, he might have been a little off today.
 Chris is the hub of their team and everything goes through and around him, so you have to know where he is.
 I think we did a pretty good job defending him, but he was just off.
 You're not going to stop Chris."

 On Princeton six games into the season:

 "We have to get some wins.
 It's as simple as that.
 It's not rocket science here.
 We have had some games where I think I can honestly sit here and say we're making strides and we're improving.
 Now we just have to figure out who is going to make plays, how we're going to step up and win some games.
 We're improving, but we need to get wins."